 It's a legal requirement to have a cardiopulmonary resuscitation (CPR

-sign displayed near your spa pool.
-The sign must be in good condition and be easily readable from three metres away.
+) sign displayed near your spa pool.
+The sign must be in good condition and be easily readable from three meters away.

 You can buy this CPR sign from St John Ambulance, the Australian Red Cross, Royal Life Saving, or your local pool shop.